Thursday, August 22, 2024

 Walking Serpent

 The Processional Way continued a half a mile to the Esagila, the main temple of Bel-Marduk.
 The Esagila was originally built by King Hammurabi and fully restored to its former glory under King Nebuchadnezzar II.
 During celebrations, parades were led through the Processional way to showcase the idols and statues of various gods and goddesses.
-New Year’s Eve festivities were held in honor of the King of Babylon, Bel and Marduk.
+New Year’s Eve festivities were held in honor of the King of Babylon, and Bel-Marduk, the snake-dragon.

-The city itself was inundated with temples that housed the statues and idols of gods and goddesses that were worshipped in Babylon.
+The city itself was inundated with temples that housed various idols of gods and goddesses that were worshipped in Babylon.
 Bel-Marduk, son of Sumerian god Enki (Akkadian Ea) continued as the chief deity of Babylon under Nebuchadnezzar.
 Bel meaning Ba’al, Lord, owner, or master, Marduk, Serpent or Dragon: Lord Dragon or, master Serpent.

 The Esagila was connected by a garden with a huge gate to a six-level high ziggurat called Etemenanki.
 The Sumerian meaning behind the name Etemenanki is Temple of the foundation of heaven and earth.
 Notice how similar that title was to the Akkadian title given to the ancient city of Babel, as the Gateway of the gods.
 Etemenanki sat on the shores of the Euphrates and was also originally constructed under King Hammurabi then fully restored under King Nebuchadnezzar.

 Etemenanki housed several gods along with their wives and could be assessed through a huge gate along the Procession way.
-The main deity was of course Bel Marduk and his temple sat high atop the ziggurat overlooking his city.
+The temple of Bel Marduks sat high atop the ziggurat overlooking the city.
 The Etemenanki is still confused as the Genesis Tower of Babel even though thousands of years separate the two.
-Could it be that the Etemenanki was built upon the exact location of the original Tower of Babel (Gateway of the gods) that Nimrod built thousands of years earlier?
+Could it be that the Etemenanki was built upon the exact location of the original Tower of Babel (Gateway of the gods) that was built thousands of years earlier?

-Nebuchadnezzars legacy was conquering Syria, Canaan and besieging Jerusalem three times; taking captives, ransacking the temple of Solomon and eventually destroying the city and burning the temple to the ground in 586 B.C.
+Nebuchadnezzars legacy was conquering Syria, Canaan and besieging Jerusalem three times; taking captives, and ransacking the temple of Solomon The city was eventually destroyed and the temple was burnt to the ground in 586 B.C.
 This is why the God of Israel sent Cyrus the Great to free his people, prophesied by Isaiah two hundred years earlier.
-Cyrus's dual bloodline, Persia and Mede provided the perfect alliance to unite the nations and fulfill prophecy. .
+Cyrus's dual bloodline, Persia and Mede provided the perfect alliance to unite the nations and, fulfill the prophecy of the fall of Babylon, which can be seen to this day.

 Coincidently (or symbolically) this was done in the Hebrew month of Tammuz, the Jewish month signifying that judgement comes from idolatry.

 One of the most famous statues representing Babylonian power and strength was the Babylonian Lion.
-This is a huge 6 Century B.C. statue of a lion crushing a man beneath its paw.
-Weather had deteriorated the statue to a degree but Ishtar’s saddle upon its back is still clearly visible.
+This huge 6 Century B.C. statue of a lion, crushing a man beneath its paw is a perfect representation of Babylon's power.
+Weather had deteriorated the statue, but the saddle of Ishtar is still clearly visible upon the lion's back.
 As the Mesopotamian Queen of Heaven, Inanna / Ishtar's symbol was also the lion.

 Ishtar was the only Mesopotamian goddess who had earned the right to ride the Babylonian beast.

-After the death of Nebuchadnezzar II Babylon was ruled for two years by his son, Amel-Marduk.
+After the death of Nebuchadnezzar II, Babylon was ruled for two years by his son, Amel-Marduk.
 Amel-Marduk was killed by his brother-in-law Neriglissar, who was succeeded by his son, Labashir Marduk.
 Labashir Marduk only lasted a few weeks until he was replaced by King Nabonidus.
 None of these kings were able to capture the allure or enchantment Babylon once held for the nations.
-None of these kings were chosen by God to lead a great nation as Nebuchadnezzar had been.
+And, none of these kings were chosen by God to lead a great nation as Nebuchadnezzar had been.
 Daniel 2:37,38

-Belshazzar was the final regent king who ruled in place of his father, King Nabonidus who spent more time in Arabia worshipping the crescent moon god of ancient UR, then he did in Babylon worshipping Marduk.
+Belshazzar was the final regent king who ruled in place of his father, King Nabonidus who spent more time in Arabia worshiping the crescent moon god of ancient UR, then he did in Babylon worshiping Marduk.

 King Nabonidus was a moon-god (Suen, pronounced Sin) worshipper who frequently traveled to Tayma (Tema), Saudi Arabia, the center of moon god worship.
 While he was gone the city was ruled by his son, Belshazzar.
-With the King gone so often, celebrations and festivals honoring Marduk were often canceled as he was not present to oversee religious ceremonies.
-Citizens began to tire of the absent King who spent more time in Arabia worshipping a crescent moon god than in his own kingdom worshipping Marduk.
+With the King gone so often, celebrations and festivals honoring Marduk were often canceled.
+Citizens began to tire of the absent King who spent more time in Arabia worshipping a crescent moon god, then in his own kingdom worshipping Marduk.

 Nabonidus and the moon god